julesjacobsen/exomiser-applet/Readme.md

 The code for the applet is in the `exomiser/` directory.

+The first working version of the applet was created by Marta Delfino (m.delfino@qmul.ac.uk/martadelfino23@gmail.com).

 ### Using the applet:

 The applet can be used on the command line (with [dx-toolkit](https://github.com/dnanexus/dx-toolkit)) or on the UI.